Skip to contents

 x

-a dataset, either a data.frame, dplyr::tibble, data.table::data.table, arrow::arrow_table, arrow::open_dataset, or dplyr::tbl (SQL connection)
+a dataset, either a data.frame, dplyr::tibble, data.table::data.table, arrow::arrow_table, arrow::open_dataset, or dplyr::tbl (SQL connection).
+Can also be a named list of datasets when using reference rules.

 rules